 If there are any problems, contact us early so that we can find a solution together.

-The currently valid rules at the University can be found in these guidelines on COVID protective measures.
+The current regulations at the University can be found in these guidelines on COVID protective measures.

 OSKAR is the University’s student ID card, but you also use it for the library, for copying, printing and scanning, and for paying in the cafeteria.
 You will be issued the card at the beginning of your studies.
 For each following semester you have to renew it once, on site in Offenburg or Gengenbach.